 Know how to appropriately sterilize jars and lids

 Of all the points I’ve covered in this post, this one seems to be the least understood.
-I have had only a vague understanding in this area, and have generally erred in the direction of over-sterilizing.
-Which, I suppose, is better than the alternative.
+I have generally erred in the direction of over-sterilizing, which, I suppose, is better than the alternative.
 Here are the recommendations from the National Center for Home Food Preservation.

 How to store and use finished canning

 Congratulations!
 You have some beautiful jars of preserves that will last through the winter and beyond.
 You will want to store them in a cool, dark, and dry area.